TRSCode/Tutorials/README.md

     - deactivate env --> deactivate
     - using __sqlite3__: (done initially to create the db, doesn't need to run all the time)
         - in terminal type with venv running and cd into the correct folder: sqlite3 todos.db
-        - .schema  will show the colums in the db
+        - .schema  will show the columns in the db
         - .help
         - create
             - insert into todos (title, description, priority, complete) values ('Go to the store', 'Pick up eggs', 5, False);